stacks-network/stacks-core/NFT_USE_CASE.md

 Jul 19 13:04:43.177993 INFO Tx successfully processed.
 (ThreadId(9), src/chainstate/stacks/miner.rs:235), event_name: transaction_result, tx_id: 74949992488b2519e2d8408169f242c86a6cdacd927638bd4604b3b8d48ea187, event_type: success, payload: ContractCall
 ```

+For a bonus step, you can try minting an NFT on the hyperchain.
+This would require calling the `gift-nft` function in the
+contract `simple-nft-l2`.
+You can tweak the `transfer_nft.js` file to make this call.

 ## Step 6: Withdraw the NFT back to the L1 Chain
 ### Background on withdrawals
 Withdrawals from the hyperchain are a 2-step process.